FAQ for Landowners + Royalty Owners:

 A: We will need to verify your ownership of the property, so you will need to send us a copy of a recorded deed showing transfer of ownership.
 If it is determined that you are entitled to receive royalties, you will need to also provide us with a completed IRS Form W-9 with your tax ID number.
-This is a requirement of the IRS, and without this information, we are required to withhold 28% of all revenue payable.
+This is a requirement of the IRS and, without this information, we are required to withhold 28% of all revenue payable.

 Q: I recently sold property that is under lease with Geopetro LLC.
 What do I need to do?

-A: Please contact our office to let us know that you know longer own the property.
+A: Please contact our office to let us know that you no longer own the property.
 If you have retained the mineral rights to the property, please send us a copy of the deed transfer.